realpython/python-guide/docs/scenarios/gui.rst

 Cocoa
 -----
-.. note:: The Cocoa framework is only available on OS X. Don't pick this if you're writing a cross-platform application!
+.. note:: The Cocoa framework is only available on macOS.
+Don't pick this if you're writing a cross-platform application!

-GTk
+GTK
 ---
 PyGTK provides Python bindings for the GTK+ toolkit.
 Like the GTK+ library itself, it is currently licensed under the GNU LGPL.
 It is worth noting that